yeukyul/simple-payment-app/README.md

 ## Overview

-This is a payment application where user will see a list of their outstanding invoices, and can choose to pay them with a credit card.
+This is a simple payment application, where user sees a list of their outstanding invoices onn the landing page, and can choose to pay them with a credit card with the subsequent payment form.

-The source code for the application are all under `src/` with `index.js` being the entry point.
+The source code for the application are under `src/` with `index.js` being the entry point.

 ## How to Run